 OPAL Team

-Curricular Lead for Play (John Vickers)
+Curricular Lead for Play (Mr Vickers)

-Play Coordinator (Sophie McCarthy)
+Play Coordinator (Ollie Shaw)

-Play Leads (Nicola Burniston and Jess Burniston)
+Play Leads (Miss Burniston and Miss Burniston)

 Assistant Play Leaders (LSA’s – Lunchtime Supervisors, all Teaching staff and all Teaching Assistants)